ShinSakanami/BetterStorage/README.md

 For Stonehearth Alpha 18 stable 652

 * Use of the new "remove" mixintype.
-* "Ore", "Metal Bars", "Consumables" and "Animal Feed" filters are now detailled categories.
+* "Ore", "Metal Bars", "Consumables" and "Animal Feed" filters are now detailed categories.
 * Renamed "Goods" category to "Refined Goods".
 * Moved "Ingredients" category after "Food & Drink".
 * Added "tonic" tag to Tonic potions, to use with the new "Tonics" filter.

 **Version 0.17.2**